Maxlopez/log-beautify/README.md

 # log-beautify

-Show log message on your terminal with style :-) .
+Show log messages on your terminal with style :-) .
 Stop using console.log() and use log.success(), log.info(), log.warn(), log.error().
 Use debugging levels to enable or disable log messages.

 # Installation
 ```bash